-Congress expels Acharya Pramod Krishnam for ‘indiscipline’ and anti-party statements
+Congress expels Acharya Pramod Krishnam for indiscipline and anti-party statements

 The senior party leader from Uttar Pradesh had met Prime Minister Narendra Modi and Chief Minister Adityanath earlier this month.

-The Congress on Saturday expelled senior party leader Acharya Pramod Krishnam for a period of six years for “indiscipline” and repeatedly making statements criticising the party, reported PTI.
+The Congress on Saturday expelled senior party leader Acharya Pramod Krishnam for a period of six years for indiscipline and repeatedly making statements criticising the party, reported PTI.

 Krishnam, who contested the 2019 Lok Sabha polls from Lucknow on a Congress ticket but lost to Union Minister of Defence Rajnath Singh, had recently praised Prime Minister Narendra Modi for presiding over the consecration of the Ram temple in Ayodhya, while criticising his former party’s leadership for skipping the event.
 Krishnam attended the ceremony.